anleo6/passwd-parser/README.md

 ```sh
 $ passwd-parser
 ```
-and see the data from your local /etc/passwd and /etc/group (if they are exist!):
+and see the data from your local /etc/passwd and /etc/group files:
 ```sh
 $ passwd-parser
 {